amishak/homeworks/src/main/resources/docs/Test01.md

 will give result 2.

 Any time after creating new User you should know how many of them are exist in application.

+# Test task 04

+You owner of restaurant.

+You have maximum 5 tables.

+Each table has orders, which consists from name of the dishes and their numbers.

+You need to realize datastructure to manage it.